Continuing in the spirit of Cate Speaks

 But here’s the salient point – it’s legal.
 LEGAL.
 Under our current system, there’s nothing to stop parties being stupid enough to pay a so-called ‘preference whisperer’ to arrange deals in the hope that they might secure a seat in Parliament with a tiny percentage of the vote.
 That’s what FVP isn’t telling you.
 Instead, they’re trying to cloak themselves in righteous fury, while simultaneously complaining that parties assigning preferences away from them unfairly damages their chances of being elected.
 Which is exactly what preferences do.
 Even without the GVT system, parties are going to preference those who align with their own positions.

-The other thing FVP aren’t saying is that there is a simple way to defeat any party’s preference deals – by voting below the line and numbering at least 5 boxes.
+The other thing FVP aren’t saying is that there is a simple way to defeat any party’s preference deals – by voting below the line and numbering at least 5 boxes (archived at Web Archive).
 If you do that, you control your vote.

 Why am I spending so much time on FPV’s background and campaign claims?
 Because these are what underpin everything they do.
 Their policies only really make sense when the context is considered.
 With this in mind, let’s now look at those policies.